Effective interest rate inputs

 2. Choose the Compounding basis from the disclosure.
 Use Custom discrete when the schedule names a specific number of crediting periods per year outside the standard list.

-3. Open Advanced when you need a second offer.
-Add Compare against quote and set Comparison quote basis so the spread is calculated after both quotes are converted to EAR.
+3. Open Advanced when comparing another offer.
+Add Compare against quote and set Comparison quote basis so both offers are converted to EAR before the spread is calculated.

-4. Set Equivalent quote basis when you want to know what nominal rate a different compounding schedule would need to match the same annual yield.
+4. Set Equivalent quote basis when you want the nominal rate another compounding schedule would need to match the same annual yield.

 5. Add Expected inflation for a real-yield estimate, and set Holding horizon when the money will be held for fewer or more than 365 days.